 During the extraction phase low level NLP functions take place including POS (part of speech) tagging, tokenisation, sentence boundary detection, capitalization rules and in-document coreference.

-As result of the extraction WordLift proposes to the user a set of candidate kb entities for a mention.
+As a result of the extraction, WordLift proposes to the user a set of candidate kb entities for a mention.